MsStryker/code_deploy/README.md

 The user should probably be something like `GitHub<AppName>`.
 Store the AWS access key and secret access key in a safe place.
 If you lose them, you can always create new ones and expire the old ones.

+## Step 6: Generate Token in GitHub

+Go to the [following](https://github.com/settings/tokens/new) and create a token repo:status and repo_deployment.
+Copy this token for the next step.

-## Step 6: Add AWS CodeDeploy to GitHub
+## Step 7: Add AWS CodeDeploy to GitHub

 Got to GitHub > "your project" > Settings > Integrations & services and add the configurations from above.

+## Step 8: GitHub Auto-Deployment

+In `Integrations & services` add `GitHub Auto-Deployment` and configure as desired.